White Rabbit (song)

 "White Rabbit" is a song written by Grace Slick and recorded by the American rock band Jefferson Airplane for their 1967 album Surrealistic Pillow.
 It draws on imagery from Lewis Carroll's 1865 book Alice's Adventures in Wonderland and its 1871 sequel Through the Looking-Glass.

 It was released as a single and became the band's second top-10 success, peaking at number eight on the Billboard Hot 100.
 The song was ranked number 478 on Rolling Stone's list of the 500 Greatest Songs of All Time in 2004, number 483 in 2010, and number 455 in 2021 and appears on The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
+In 1998, the song was inducted into the Grammy Hall of Fame.

 History

+Background

-"White Rabbit" was written and performed by Grace Slick while she was still with The Great Society.
-Slick quit them and joined Jefferson Airplane to replace their departing female singer, Signe Toly Anderson, who left the band with the birth of her child.
+"White Rabbit" was written and performed by Grace Slick while she was still with her previous band, the Great Society.
+Slick then left the Great Society to join Jefferson Airplane to replace their departing female singer, Signe Toly Anderson (who left the band to give birth to her child).
 The first album Slick recorded with Jefferson Airplane was Surrealistic Pillow, and Slick provided two songs from her previous group: her own "White Rabbit" and "Somebody to Love", written by her brother-in-law Darby Slick and recorded under the title "Someone to Love" by the Great Society.
 The Great Society's version of "White Rabbit" was much longer than the more aggressive version of Jefferson Airplane.
 Both songs became top-10 hits for Jefferson Airplane and have ever since been associated with that band.

-Lyrics and composition
+Composition, lyrics and inspiration

-"White Rabbit" is one of Grace Slick's earliest songs, written during December 1965 or January 1966.
-It uses imagery found in the fantasy works of Lewis Carroll—1865's Alice's Adventures in Wonderland and its 1871 sequel Through the Looking-Glass—such as changing size after taking pills or drinking an unknown liquid.
+"White Rabbit" is one of Grace Slick's earliest songs, written from December 1965 to January 1966.
+It uses imagery found in the fantasy works of Lewis Carroll — 1865's Alice's Adventures in Wonderland and its 1871 sequel Through the Looking-Glass — such as changing size after taking pills or drinking an unknown liquid.